Skip to Content

 AmphorA, the main dinner restaurant on the Star Pride

-On our cruise, the Indian lamb biryani and chicken curry were so delicately spiced they were as popular as the beef tenderloin main course.
+On one of our cruises, the Indian lamb biryani and chicken curry were so delicately spiced, they were as popular as the beef tenderloin main course.

-The Veranda is the casual breakfast and lunch buffet venue.
-It has indoor and outdoor seating at the stern (white tablecloth setting).
+The Veranda is the casual breakfast and lunch buffet venue on all ships, with indoor and outdoor seating at the stern.

-At night, the outdoor space becomes the reservations-only Candles Grill, offering expertly prepared steak, lamb chops and seafood.
+At night, the Veranda becomes the reservations-only Candles Grill, offering expertly prepared steak, lamb chops and seafood.
+(See the Candles menu.)

-This is a new restaurant – only on the Star Pride, Star Legend and Star Breeze.
+This new specialty restaurant is only found on the Star Plus vessels – Star Pride, Star Legend and Star Breeze.

 The 38-seat dinner restaurant serves up modern Spanish cuisine.
 It includes a chef’s counter and communal dining table.

-You’ll want to share various small and large plates, tapas-style.
+You’ll want to share various small and large plates, tapas-style, to taste all the different flavors.
+(See the Cuadro 44 menu.)

-One evening on each cruise on every ship, Windstar pulls out all the stops with its gala deck barbecue under the stars – suckling pig, grilled lobster and paella, cooked a la carte.
+And one evening on each cruise on every ship, Windstar pulls out all the stops with its gala deck barbecue under the stars – suckling pig, grilled lobster and paella, all cooked à la carte.

 Windstar Cruises barbecue on deck